Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 - The rem unit is relative to the font-size of the p element.
 - You have to set the value for the rem unit by writing a declaration such as rem { font-size: 1 Spx; }
 - The rem unit is relative to the font-size of the containing (parent) element.
-- The rem unit is relative to the font-size of the root element of the page.
+- The rem unit is relative to the font-size of the root element of the page. <<<<---Correct

 #### Q26.Which of these would give a block element rounded corners?
 - corner-curve: 10px
 - border-corner: 10px
-- border-radius: 10px
+- border-radius: 10px  <<<<---Correct
 - corner-radius: 10px

 #### Q27.
 In the following media query example, what conditions are being targeted?
 `@media (min-width: 1024px), screen and (orientation: landscape) { … }`
 - The rule will apply to a device that has either a width of 1024px or wider, or is a screen device in landscape mode.
 - The rule will apply to a device that has a width of 1024px or narrower and is a screen device in landscape mode.
-- The rule will apply to a device that has a width of 1024px or wider and is a screen device in landscape mode.
+- The rule will apply to a device that has a width of 1024px or wider and is a screen device in landscape mode. <<<<---Correct
 - The rule will apply to a device that has a width of 1024px or narrower, or is a screen device in landscape mode.

 #### Q28.
 CSS transform properties are used to change the shape and position of the selected objects.
 The transform-origin property specifies the location of the element's transformation origin.
 By default, what is the location of the origin?

 - the top left corner of the element
-- the center of the element
+- the center of the element  <<<<---Correct
 - the top right corner of the element
 - the bottom left of the element